 On January 18, 2018, the Company received notification from the Nasdaq indicating that it had (i) demonstrated compliance with the minimum stockholders' equity standard upon completion of the January 2018 Financing, and (ii) a further grace period of 180 calendar days, to July 16, 2018, had been granted to the Company in relation to regaining a minimum bid price of US\$1.00.
-The Company intends to complete a reverse stock split at its upcoming Annual General Meeting to regain compliance of the minimum bid price requirement.
+Effective April 25, 2018, the Company completed a share consolidation on a basis of one (1) post-consolidation common shares.
+As a result, the